Find a local pick your own farm here!

 • Bethkes' Farm Apples - raspberries.

 6587 Cherry Valley Road, Cherry Valley, IL.
 Phone: 815-522-2215.
-Open: June - October, 10 am to 6 PM daily.
+Open: Open: They have ZERO online presence, except for the coments from others that I have linked to, so you must call or email them to find out when they have anything to pick; if you have any current information, please write me.
+June - October, 10 am to 6 PM daily.
 Apples: Royal Gala, Big Jon, Ozark Gold and cider.

 • Curran's Orchard - Tart Cherries (on dwarf trees) Apples (on dwarf trees), raspberries, straw maze, hayrides and pumpkins.

 6385 Kilburn Ave.
 (Route 70), Rockford, IL 61101.
 Phone: 815-963-7848 .
 Email: p.d.curran@att.net.
 Open: for Cherry picking in summer and for Apples in Fall.
 Raspberries: pick your own in August - October.
 Tart Cherries, pick your own in late June - early July.
 Pumpkins, enjoy picking that perfect pumpkin from our pumpkin patch, or chose from our pre-picked pumpkins.
 Complimentary hay wagon rides through the orchard on weekends.
 Evening wagon rides for groups (by reservation only).
 Mini straw bales maze!
 School Tours!
 A petting corral with farm animals for the kids to enjoy.
 A glass observation bee hive in the sales barn with live bees (don't worry, the bees are enclosed in the glass hive).
 Great tasting jams, apple butter, salad dressings, and real maple syrup.
 Curran's Orchard Facebook page.
 Restrooms and picnic area available.
 September thru November: 9 am to 6 pm, six days a week (closed Mondays).
-November thru December: 9 am to 5 pm, six days a week (closed Mondays).
+November thru December: 9 am to 5 pm, six days a week (closed Mondays). [ Click here to update the listing ] (UPDATED: May 30, 2025, JBS)

 • Edwards Apple Orchards - apples, raspberries, pumpkins

 8218 Cemetry Road, Winnebago, IL 61088.
 Phone: (815) 963-2261.
 Open: see their website for current crops and hours.
 For a fun family outing enjoy the experience of picking your own apples, pumpkins and raspberries.
-Visit the play area featuring our wooden bus and train, the corn cribs, the wagon slide and our animals in the "Petting Farm." click here for a link to our Facebook page.
+Visit the play area featuring our wooden bus and train, the corn cribs, the wagon slide and our animals in the "Petting Farm." click here for a link to our Facebook page. [ Click here to update the listing ] (UPDATED: May 30, 2025, JBS)

-• Harrison Market Gardens - certified organic, asparagus, beans, beets, blackberries, blueberries, broccoli, carrots, corn (sweet), cucumbers, eggplant, herbs or spices, melons, onions, peppers, raspberries (black), rhubarb, summer squash, winter squash, strawberries, tomatoes, other vegetables, U-pick and already picked, porta-potties are available, picnic area
+• Harrison Market Gardens - certified organic, asparagus, beans, beets, blackberries, blueberries, broccoli, carrots, corn (sweet), cucumbers, eggplants, herbs or spices, melons, onions, peppers, raspberries (black), rhubarb, summer squash, winter squash, strawberries, tomatoes, other vegetables, U-pick and already picked, porta-potties are available, picnic area

 9024 Harrison Road, Winnebago, IL 61088.
 Phone: 815-980-0589.
 Alternate Phone: 618-967-4729.
 Email: billjillbeyer@yahoo.com.
 Open: We are a subscription pick your own and also offer CSA shares; You can choose either a weekly ($475) or bi - weekly ($325) pick that runs from May through October; Once you have had your initial pick/training, your family can come out whenever convenient;; ; any day of the week any time of the day.
 Directions: We are located aboaut 10 miles northwest of Rockford, Illinois.
 Click here for a map and directions.
 We are registered naturally grown for all crops.
-Payment: Cash, Check.
+Payment: Cash, Check. [ Click here to update the listing ] (UPDATED: May 30, 2025, JBS)

 • Valley Orchard - apples, beans, blackberries, blueberries, corn (sweet), pumpkins, raspberries (red), raspberries (Spring, red), raspberries (Autumn, red), raspberries (yellow), raspberries (Spring, yellow), raspberries (Autumn, yellow), rhubarb, winter squash, Cider mill (fresh apple cider made on the premises), U-pick and already picked, farm market, gift shop, picnic area, school tours